Upcoming Readings, Workshops, & Events:

 Smithsonian Asian American Literature Festival: Washington, DC, July 27-29, 2017.
 Co-sponsored by Kundiman.
 A Lecture on Asian American Literary History by Karen Tei Yamashita, followed by Kundiman Fellows Reading: Vt Hung, Mark Keats, & Sejal Shah.
 Library of Congress, Thomas Jefferson Building LJ119.
 Saturday, July 29, 11:00 AM-12:30 PM.

-Speak Easy Salon: Memoir Edition: a reading featuring the six writers in my advanced creative nonfiction workshop (one I teach)—and I’ll also be reading.
+Speak Easy Salon: Memoir Edition: A reading featuring the six writers in my advanced creative nonfiction class—and myself.
 Cheshire Cocktail Bar, Rochester, New York.
 Sunday, July 9th, 2017, 2:00 PM-4:00 PM.
 Ticket info in link—$7.

 Kenyon Review Writers’ Workshop Fellows’ Reading: I’ll be the Peter Taylor Fellow in Dinty Moore’s literary nonfiction workshop (June 17-June 24, 2017).
 The Fellows’ reading & book signing is Sunday, June 18th, 2017.
 Kenyon College, Gambier, Ohio.

 India Community Center: Personal Legacy Writing—The Stories You Need to Tell.
 Writing workshop led by Sejal Shah and co-sponsored by Poets & Writers.
 ICC, Macdeon, New York.
 Sunday, May 21, 2017, 10:00 AM-1:00 PM.
 Free.